youwen5/web/routes/+acknowledgements.typ

   #link("https://vlad.website/")[vlad.website].
 I also stole the idea for the
   places tab from there.
 - The selector on #link("CV")[my CV] is inspired by
-  #link("https://muan.co/")[muan.co]’s language selector.
+  #link("https://muan.co/")[muan.co]'s language selector.
 My link
   styling is also stolen from her.
-- The general typography borrows a lot of inspiration from Matthew Butterick’s
+- The general typography borrows a lot of inspiration from Matthew Butterick's
   #link("https://practicaltypography.com/")[Practical Typography].

 = Open source licenses

-In addition to stolen designs, I’ve also used countless lines of free and open source libraries and programs.
+In addition to stolen designs, I've also used countless lines of free and open source libraries and programs.
 In particular,

 - #link("https://typst.app/")[Typst] converts markup to #smallcaps[html].
 (Apache 2.0)